ComunityEngine/CommunityEngine-Java/required libraries/README.md

 # Libraries
-This folder will contain any libraries that may be required to run specific parts of the code
+This folder contains the Library Installer ... when running this app it will install the required libraries locally onto you pc which you will then need to include the downloaded libraries into you build path of your development environment